 I explain prayer: We pray to the Father in the name of the Lord Jesus through the ministry of the

 Holy Spirit.
 However, since Yahweh is one God

-manifested in three persons, it is perfectly acceptable to pray to Jesus or to the Holy Spirit.
+manifested in three persons, praying to Jesus or the Holy Spirit is perfectly acceptable.

 It's been often said that there are three ways to determine

 whether we have Biblical authority to do something:

 As regards whether prayers can be addressed to Jesus, the

 Scriptures provide us with authority through all three of these ways: commands, examples, and